svp-dev/mgsim/doc/mgsimdev-gfx.rst

    simulated platform can update the framebuffer but no pixels are displayed on screen.

-``SDLHorizScale``, ``SDLVertScale``
-   How many pixels on the real screen to use to display each pixel in the framebuffer.
-These parameters can be adjusted at run-time, see `On the host side of the simulation`_ below.

 ``SDLRefreshDelay``
    Defines how many simulation cycles to wait between updates to the output display, when enabled.
 Can be adjusted at run-time.